fhayvy/CipherSocial/README.md

 # CipherSocial: Decentralized Social Media Platform

-CipherSocial is a decentralized social media platform implemented using Clarity smart contracts on the Stacks blockchain.
-It aims to give users more control over their data and content, potentially reducing issues of censorship and data misuse.
+CipherSocial is a decentralized social media platform implemented with Clarity smart contracts on the Stacks blockchain.
+CipherSocial aims to provide users with more control over their data and content, while promoting decentralized, censorship-resistant communication.

 ## Features

-- User profile creation and management
-- Post creation and retrieval
-- Comments on posts
-- Like functionality for posts
-- User following system (limited to 1000 follows per user)
+- **User Profile Management:** Create and manage user profiles with bio and follower-following relationships.
+- **Content Creation and Interactions:** Users can create posts, comment on them, and like posts.
+- **Follower System:** Follow up to 1000 users, track followers and following.
-- Decentralized data storage on the blockchain
+- **Decentralized Data Storage:** Stores data on the Stacks blockchain to ensure transparency and data integrity.

 ## Smart Contract Functions

 ### User Management
-1. `create-profile`: Create a new user profile
+- `create-profile`: Allows users to create their profiles with a unique username and bio.
-2. `get-profile`: Retrieve a user's profile information
+- `get-profile`: Retrieve profile information for any user.
-3. `follow-user`: Follow another user (up to 1000 users)
+- `follow-user`: Follow another user, with a limit of 1000 followings per user.

 ### Post Management
-4. `create-post`: Create a new post
+- `create-post`: Create a new post up to 280 characters.
-5. `get-post`: Retrieve details of a specific post
+- `get-post`: Retrieve details of a specific post.
-6. `like-post`: Like an existing post
+- `like-post`: Like a post, incrementing its like count.

 ### Comment Management
-7. `add-comment`: Add a comment to a post
+- `add-comment`: Add a comment to a post, attaching it to the post's comment list.
-8. `get-comment`: Retrieve details of a specific comment
+- `get-comment`: Retrieve details of a specific comment.
-9. `get-post-comments`: Get all comments for a specific post
+- `get-post-comments`: Retrieve all comments associated with a specific post.

+### Moderation and Flagging
+- **Post and Comment Flagging:** Flag posts or comments for moderation.
+If flagged above a certain threshold, they are automatically marked as flagged.
+- **Admin Controls:** Admins can remove flagged posts and comments.
+Only the contract owner can assign or remove admin status from other users.

-## Security Features
+## Security and Data Integrity

-- Input validation to ensure data integrity
-- Error handling for various scenarios
-- Prevention of self-following
+- **Data Validation:** Ensures inputs meet character limits and follow expected formats.
+- **Error Handling:** Provides specific error codes for common issues, such as unauthorized actions or exceeding limits.
+- **Follower Validation:** Prevents users from following themselves, and limits each user to following up to 1000 users.
-- Limits on the number of follows and comments per post
+- **Comment Limits:** Limits comments per post to avoid spam.

 ## Getting Started

-1. Install the [Clarinet](https://github.com/hirosystems/clarinet) development environment for Clarity smart contracts.
+1. **Install Dependencies:** Ensure [Clarinet](https://github.com/hirosystems/clarinet) is installed for Clarity contract development.
-2. Clone this repository and navigate to the project directory.
+2. **Clone and Navigate:** Clone this repository and enter the project directory.
-3. Use Clarinet to test and deploy the smart contract.
+3. **Testing and Deployment:** Use Clarinet to test and deploy the contract on the Stacks blockchain.

-## Usage
+## Example Usage

-Interact with the smart contract using a Stacks wallet or build a frontend application that connects to the contract.
-Here are some example interactions:

 ```clarity
 ;; Create a profile